Germinating Chillies From Seed

 Without germination, nothing grows.
 It's important to get it right.
 There is however, more than one way to skin a cat.

-Method 1- Place the seeds in between two sheets of damp kitchen paper and place into a either a sealed food bag or plastic container.
+Method 1- The paper towel method.
+Place the seeds in between two sheets of damp kitchen paper and place into a either a sealed food bag or plastic container.
 Place the seeds somewhere warm, such as in an airing cupboard.

 Once the seedlings have germinated, remove them from the propagator and give them all the light you can.
 Keep them away from cold draughts.